iotaledger/identity.rs/documentation/docs/workflow.md

 Singular PR contributions should create either a `feat`, `doc`, `chore`, or `fix` branch, depending on the type of changes.
 These may be branched from either the `dev` branch or an `epic` branch.
 If the number of lines of code is going to be relatively small and the work completed in a single PR, the branch should be created from `dev` and merged back into `dev` once completed.
 Otherwise, the branches should be created from their associated `epic` branch and be merged back into the same `epic` branch.

 - `feat` branches should contain changes to the code that expand or modify functionality.
 They should also include updates to the documentation and examples related to the feature, though `doc` branches may be used to catch up on documenting a feature.
 - `doc` branches contain changes to code documentation or the wiki.
-These PRs should be kept relatively small in order to not burden a reviewer with too many documentation updates.
-For example, during a documentation catch-up, we will have a branch/PR per documentation page.
+These PRs should be kept relatively small in order to avoid burdening a reviewer with too many documentation updates at once.
+For example, during a documentation catch-up we will have a branch/PR per documentation page.
 - `chore` branches are short lived branches that contain no significant features or functionality changes, but rather smaller fixes such as typos, code fixes, minor refactors, and CI changes.
 - `fix` branches correct bugs such as compilation errors or where existing features do not behave as expected, generally without introducing any new functionality or breaking changes.